qw245roar/stanford-faq/docker.md

  ```
  docker kill $CONTAINER_ID
  ```

+ Or if you have other server app listening on `8888`, you can change the destination port for example `-p 8081:8080`.

    - It also mounts the current directory (which contains the sample notebooks besides other files), into the `/notebooks` directory in the running container.
 This allows saving any changes to the notebooks and bot code when running in the container to be persisted to the local directory even after the container is stopped or deleted.